katersonnbert/gitnotes/GoLang.md

 # Go

 # Packages:
-- Go programs are made of packages.
+- Go programs are organized in packages.
 - Programs start running in package main.
 - further packages can be used by `import`
 - imports can be written as: